About the Element

 Technique of Water Photography

-My approach to water photography is a fusion of Vincent Van Gogh’s colors, Ansel Adams‘ mastery, and my own evolving techniques.
-I’ve employed a range of methods from traditional color and black-and-white photography to experimental digital effects like the Sabattier Effect.
+My approach is a fusion of Vincent van Gogh’s colors, Ansel Adams’ precision, and my own evolving methods.
+I work in both color and black-and-white, and experiment with digital effects such as the Sabattier Effect.
+My favorite subjects include national parks, glaciers, and highlands.

 Milestones in My Photography Journey